Aliases for POLR2J Gene

 This gene encodes a subunit of RNA polymerase II, the polymerase responsible for synthesizing messenger RNA in eukaryotes.
 The product of this gene exists as a heterodimer with another polymerase subunit; together they form a core subassembly unit of the polymerase.
 Two similar genes are located nearby on chromosome 7q22.1 and a pseudogene is found on chromosome 7p13. [provided by RefSeq, Jul 2008]

 GeneCards Summary for POLR2J Gene

-POLR2J (Polymerase (RNA) II (DNA Directed) Polypeptide J, 13.3kDa) is a Protein Coding gene.
-Diseases associated with POLR2J include hiv-1.
-Among its related pathways are Disease and Epstein-Barr virus infection.
+POLR2J (RNA Polymerase II Subunit J) is a Protein Coding gene.
+Diseases associated with POLR2J include Hiv-1.
+Among its related pathways are HIV Life Cycle and Formation of HIV elongation complex in the absence of HIV Tat.
 GO annotations related to this gene include protein dimerization activity and RNA polymerase II activity.
-An important paralog of this gene is ENSG00000270249.
+An important paralog of this gene is POLR2J3.

 UniProtKB/Swiss-Prot for POLR2J Gene